facebookresearch/dynabench/evaluation/README.md

          "tags":
      }
     ```
-    where `id` is the example identifier to join the example and model prediction. `answer` is the correct label and forms the element in the the expected `targets` in your task metric function (see `Metrics` section for more information). `tags` are a list of strings that assign some additional information to each example for extra analysis, and the metrics will be computed for each tag and stored in `perf_by_tag`.
+    where `id` is the unique example identifier, `answer` is the correct label and forms the element in the the expected `targets` in your task metric function (see `Metrics` section for more information). `tags` are a list of strings that assign some additional information to each example for extra analysis, and the metrics will be computed for each tag and stored in `perf_by_tag`.
+You can assign an empty list `[]` here if there are no tags.

     2.3 `def pred_field_converter(self, example)`